 Persian Language, also known as Farsi, is the most widely spoken member of the Iranian branch of the Indo-Iranian languages, a subfamily of the Indo-European languages.
 Three phases may be distinguished in the development of Iranian languages: Old, Middle, and Modern.

-Learn to Speak Farsi with Language Door Los Angeles Today!
+Learn Farsi with Language Door Today!

 Language Door’s expert teachers offer instruction for students of all ages.
 We keep our tuition prices low but offer quality instruction in a pleasant environment.
 Our class size is always 8 students or less.
 Our teachers are native speakers and offer the hands on training that will enhance your learning experience.